gardenof/dailyReps/src/DailyReps.md

 start using infix notation for AppleList and applyMaybe ex= `functionName`

 createInstance :: Maybe EdenString
-Write something with fmap "create insatnce" that on;y useing fmap.
+Write something with fmap "create insatnce" that only useing fmap.
 -- Now right that with out fmap.
 Use PureMaybe and applyMaybe maybe.
 -- Now that you wrote one for Myabe write one for List

 Create applicative instance for MakeMaybe and MakeList FOR pure and (<*>)

 instance Applicative MakeList where pure =
   (<*>) =

+* Create code behind the operator (.)
+Function composition.
+* Rewrite the fucntions you wrote with infix notation to use operators